Josh Norman: 2014 season

-Despite losing Captain Munnerlyn in free agency to the Minnesota Vikings as well as Drayton Florence, Norman was not considered the team's first option to start opposite Melvin White to begin the year.
+Despite losing Captain Munnerlyn in free agency to the Vikings as well as Drayton Florence, Norman was not considered the team's first option to start opposite Melvin White to begin the year.
 Throughout training camp, Norman competed for a roster spot as a backup cornerback against Josh Thomas and James Dockery.
 He maintained a roster spot after a strong preseason, but was named the fifth cornerback on the depth chart behind Melvin White, Antoine Cason, Bené Benwikere, and Charles Godfrey.

-In Week 5, Norman earned his first start of the season, over Melvin White, and recorded three combined tackles in the Panthers’ 31–24 win against the Chicago Bears.
+In Week 5, Norman earned his first start of the season, over Melvin White, and recorded three combined tackles in the Panthers’ 31–24 win against the Bears.
 Norman suffered a concussion during the game and was sidelined for the next two games (Weeks 6–7).
 In Week 8, Norman became a starting cornerback after surpassing Melvin White and Antoine Cason on the depth chart.
 On November 16, 2014, Norman collected a season-high seven combined tackles and deflected a pass during a 19–17 loss to the Atlanta Falcons in Week 11.
 His success facilitated the Panthers to release Cason on December 2, 2014.
 Norman began to show his potential as a shutdown corner in the second half of the 2014 season while continually covering the opposing team's top receiver.
-In Week 10, Norman held Philadelphia Eagles’ wide receiver Jeremy Maclin to three catches for 38-yards and no touchdowns.
-The following week, he held Atlanta Falcons’ wide receiver Julio Jones to six receptions for 59-yards and no touchdowns.
-In Week 15, Norman held rookie Tampa Bay Buccaneers’ wide receiver Mike Evans to two catches for 13-yards and no touchdowns.
+In Week 10, Norman held Philadelphia Eagles wide receiver Jeremy Maclin to three catches for 38-yards and no touchdowns.
+The following week, he held Falcons’ wide receiver Julio Jones to six receptions for 59-yards and no touchdowns.
+In Week 15, Norman held rookie Buccaneers wide receiver Mike Evans to two catches for 13-yards and no touchdowns.
 On December 21, 2014, Norman recorded five combined tackles, deflected a pass, and made an interception during a 17–13 win against the Cleveland Browns in Week 16.
 He held Browns’ wide receiver Josh Gordon to four catches for 45-yards.
 Over the final eight weeks of the season, Norman was rated as the 27th best cornerback by Pro Football Focus and gave up only 13 receptions on 33 targets.
 He finished the season with 48 combined tackles (36 solo), 11 pass deflections, two interceptions, and a forced fumble in 14 games and ten starts.
 For the season, Norman was targeted 58 times, but only allowed 27 catches for 291 yards and just 74 yards after the catch.
 The 46.6% catch rate was second best in the NFL among starters behind only Vontae Davis.

-The Carolina Panthers finished first in the NFC South with a 7–8–1 record and earned a playoff berth.
+The Panthers finished first in the NFC South with a 7–8–1 record and earned a playoff berth.
 On January 3, 2015, Norman started his first career playoff game and recorded four combined tackles as the Panthers defeated the Arizona Cardinals 27–16 in the NFC Wildcard Game.
 Norman gave up only one reception for nine-yards during the game.
 The following week, the Panthers were eliminated from the playoffs after a 31–17 loss at the Seattle Seahawks in the NFC Divisional Round.